 You can replace both the milk and half-and-half with your favourite non dairy, like almond or oat milk.

-You may also want to use a dairy-free chocolate and sub the whipped cream with a non dairy version.
+You may also want to use a dairy-free chocolate and sub the whipped cream with non-dairy whipped cream.

 Helpful Tips for Making The Best Hot Chocolate

-Use a heavy bottomed pot and don’t leave it.
+- Use a heavy-bottomed saucepan and don’t leave it.
 Whisk, whisk, whisk.

-Of course, whipped cream and sprinkles are totally optional, but so fun for the holidays.
+- Of course, whipped cream and sprinkles are totally optional, but they’re so fun for the holidays.

-Speaking of whipped cream, prefer not to make your own?
+- Prefer not to make your own whipped cream?
 Use store bought!

 Turn on your favourite holiday movie, put on that fun ugly sweater and sip on this deliciousness!
 Sound good?